abdelmojeb/signal-equalizer/README.md

-this program is comrised of two files written in Matlab language the first:(Ray_SNR.m)
+this program is comprised of two files written in Matlab language the first:(Ray_SNR.m)
 	generate random signal
 	modulate it using BPSK